 This time last summer, I was cooking up a storm on a beautiful estate in the heart of Val d’Orcia.
-Il Poggiolo is located between the world-renowned wine regions of Montalcino and Montepulciano, and we visited both on while “tasting Italy-a culinary journey in Tuscany”.
+Il Poggiolo is located between the world-renowned wine regions of Montalcino and Montepulciano, and I visited both as a participant in “tasting Italy-a culinary journey in Tuscany”.

-It was the first-ever Tuscan cookery week for Jack and Silvia of Laughing Lemon, whose food philosophy I admire.
-After enjoyable evenings in their cosy demonstration kitchen in Oerlikon, near Zurich, I leapt at the opportunity to join them in Italy for a full week of cooking and exploration of the region.
+It was the first-ever Tuscan cookery week for Jack and Silvia of My Fresh Attitude (and formerly co-owners of Laughing Lemon), whose food philosophy I admire.
+After enjoyable evenings in their cozy demonstration kitchen in Oerlikon, near Zurich, I leapt at the opportunity to join them in Italy for a full week of cooking and exploration of the region.

 Everything started with fresh ingredients, which meant several trips to area markets, ogling—and buying—extraordinary specimens of every Mediterranean fruit and veggie imaginable.